 During primary issuance, investors subscribe to SGBs by paying the continuing price of Gold.
+The price is disclosed by regulators before the issue begins.
 These bonds are safely held in Demat form after allocation, removing risk and storing expenses.
 Investors receive redemption money based on the current gold price at maturity.
 SGBs provide investors with returns correlated to gold.

-Investors also receive fixed interest of 2.50% p.a. on their investment value in addition to income from the gold.
+Investors also receive a fixed interest of 2.50% p.a. on their investment's half-yearly value in addition to income from the gold.

-Takeaway: Government securities called SGBs are valued in kilos of gold.
+Takeaways: Government securities called SGBs are valued in grams of gold.
 They serve as alternatives to holding actual gold.
 The issuance price for investors must be paid in cash, and the bonds must be redeemed in cash when they reach maturity.
 The Reserve Bank issues the Bond on behalf of the Government of India.

-- Limit per Financial Year: The minimum investment in the Bonds shall be one gram with a maximum limit of subscribed shall be 4 KG for individual, 4 Kg for HUF and 20 Kg for trusts and similar entities per fiscal (April-March) notified by the Government from time to time.
+- Limit per Financial Year: The minimum investment in the bonds shall be one gram, with a maximum limit of 4 KG for individuals, HUF, and 20 KG for trusts and similar entities per fiscal year (April-March), as notified by the government from time to time.

 - Maturity: The tenor of the Bond will be for a period of 8 years, with exit option after 5th year to be exercised on the interest payment dates.

-There are broadly three options to invest in Golds.
+There are broadly three options for investing in gold.
 All three have their pros and cons.
-For better understanding we have compared all three with different parameters.
+For better understanding, we have compared all three with different parameters.